NCATSTranslator/ReasonerAPI/examples/Message/examples_and_rules.md

       1. If a knowledge statement contains more qualifiers or differently typed qualifiers than those specified in edges.qualifier_constraints.qualifier_set in addition to the entire set of qualifier_constraints, the knowledge statement MAY also be returned.
+   3. Qualifier constraints should be treated as "or" constraints.
 2. __qualifier_value__
    1. is constrained by either: an enumeration in biolink, or an ontology term.
       1. When an ontology term is used, the assumption is that annotations that use this term or any of its children